 Like Nikons best selling scopes, the Buckmaster series has phenomenal brightness and clarity thanks in part to the quality glass but also because of Nikon’s industry leading multi-coat technology which is applied to every glass surface of the Buckmaster.
 These scopes are bright and the view is absolutely top notch.

 This may not be the most powerful scope on the list but with its durability and reputation this would make a fine optic for those more powerful magnum rounds or perhaps as a long range scope for 6.5 Creedmoor or .338 Lapua.
 If your fundamentals are good, this scope should be able to get you out past 500 yards with ease.

 If you want to be a truly great shot with a scope the first thing to do is nail down all your fundamentals and the best way to do that is to learn to shoot without the scope first.
 When you are so tuned in to your target it is easy to forget trigger discipline and jerk your shots.

 Start small and work your way up.
 The time invested in learning a strong foundation for marksmanship will pay off in spades if you take the time to do it right.
 Even the greatest snipers in history started off without their optic and only moved up to the longest range shots when they had proven they were expert marksmen.

 Just like a magnifying glass can be used to start a fire, light magnified through a scope can be very intense.
 Be mindful of glare and light colored objects that can reflect bright light into your scope.
 Protect your vision or even the best optic on the planet won’t help you.

-If you have to take a shot into the sun, use a sun shade or even lay your hat till the bill sticks out past the top edge of the objective lens.
+If you have to take a shot into the sun, a good long-range scope with a sunshade or even lay your hat till the bill sticks out past the top edge of the objective lens.
 It isn’t perfect but it will help.